-Those developers were motivated by other things to get started.
-The promise of an efficient marketplace, the chance to do something cool and different, and the promise of lots of users are all examples.
+Those developers were motivated by other things to get started: The promise of an efficient marketplace, the chance to do something cool and different, and the promise of lots of users.
 They also weren’t really doing anything else.
-There was no other efficient market where they could participate and profit before the AppStore.
+In 2007, before the AppStore, there was no other efficient market where they could participate and profit.
 Once they got started their investment in time and resources meant they had skin in the game.
 Thus they continued, and are less likely to move to other platforms.

 Now, let’s talk about Windows 8.
 As of right now there are 2,000 apps in the Windows Store according to Win8Update.
 The goal Microsoft has for launch (in about a month) is ‘5 digits’.